News

 The 2021 James Dyson Award is now open for entries.
 Two global £30,000 prizes to be won.

 “Young people want to change the world and the Award supports them to do that giving crucial funding, validation and a platform to launch their ideas.
 They are remarkably successful, 65% of international winners are commercialising their ideas, against a backdrop where 90% of start-ups fail.
 I will be looking for radical inventions that challenge and question established thinking.
 Good luck!”
-James Dyson, Founder and Chief Engineer at Dyson.
+James Dyson, Founder and Chief Engineer at Dyson.2020, an unmatched year

 Solving real problems